-What matters, then, for car accident settlement purposes in non-serious injury cases is the amount of the medical bills, what the injuries are, and how much damage was done to the vehicles.
-Plaintiffs’ car accident lawyers have blamed this on a paradigm shift in the thinking of insurance companies in the 90s, This article argues, quite convincingly, that many plaintiffs’ lawyers are unindicted co-conspirators in this system.
+What matters for car accident settlement purposes in non-serious injury cases is the amount of the medical bills, what the injuries are, and how much damage they did to the vehicles.
+Plaintiffs’ car accident lawyers have blamed this on a paradigm shift in the thinking of insurance companies in the 90s, This article argues, convincingly, that many plaintiffs’ lawyers are unindicted co-conspirators in this system.

 The author overlooks that settlement mill auto accident law firms that are spending billions on advertising are just one contributing cause.
-The opposite extreme is equally to blame, lawyers who have very small practices and no real marketing presence that do that exact same thing.
-Take the case, send in the medical records and bills, and settle the case for whatever you can.
+The opposite extreme is equally to blame, lawyers who have tiny practices and no actual marketing presence that do that same thing.
+Take the case, send in the medical records and bills, and settle for whatever you can.
 There are tons of local lawyers parading as lawyers suited to handle car accident claims.

 Bigger Problem: Lawyer Can’t Handle the Case